GodEye00/QA-Systems/README.md

 To run the Question and Answers Assistant using Docker, follow these steps:

 1. **Enter the docker directory**:

    ```bash
    cd QA-Systems
    cd docker
   ```

 2. **Build the Docker Image**:

    ```
    docker build --no-cache -t flask_app .
    ```

-   This command will use the `Dockerfile` to build an image named `QA-Systems`.

 3. **Run the Docker Container**: